pawsdotcom/paws-styleguide/README.md

 + When prompted, select the `styleguide-` prefix project from the list of projects.
 + Choose `n` when prompted for Google Compute Engine resources

 You should now be set up with `gcloud` and `gsutil`.
+If these commands are not found you have to manually add the gcloud sdk bin folder to your path in you `~/.bash_profile` - `export PATH="$HOME/google-cloud-sdk/bin:$PATH"`.

 The last thing to do is to create a configuration file on your machine for this project.

 + If you run `gcloud config configurations list` you should see just `default` or any other projects you have setup.
 We are going to set up a `styleguide` configuration.
 + Run `gcloud config configurations create styleguide` which will create a `styleguide` config and switch to it.
-+ Open `~/.config/gcloud/configurations/config_styleguide` in your preferred text editor and add the following lines:
++ Open `~/.config/gcloud/configurations/config_styleguide` in your preferred text editor and add the following lines, changing the address to your own:

 ```
 [core]
-  account = your.address@medicanimal.com
+account = xxxxxxxxxxx@medicanimal.com
 project = styleguide-184611
 ```

 If you run `gcloud config configurations list` you should see the new config.